 Mary Jayne Baker is a romance author from Yorkshire, UK.
-Her first novel The Honey Trap was published by HarperImpulse in August 2016; her second, Meet Me at the Lighthouse, will be published in June 2017.
+Her first novel The Honey Trap was published by HarperImpulse in August 2016; her second, Meet Me at the Lighthouse, was published in June 2017.
 She is represented by Laura Longrigg at MBA Literary Agents.

 Mary Jayne Baker is a pen name for an international woman of mystery…